 Customer readiness assessments are a great way to make sure your customer has the right foundation in place to realize the full potential of your solution.
 (Tweet this!)
 For some example questions you can ask to determine customer readiness, take a look at our sample Customer Readiness Assessment checklist.

 Improving Your Process Involves Everyone

 A successful customer onboarding process depends on input from more than one function within an organization.
 When building or improving your process, you should include your Education team (for training), your Services team (for any sort of implementation or process work), Support (so the customer is best prepared when something goes wrong), and, of course, Customer Success.
 The onboarding stage of the customer journey is really where Customer Success can shine, as they are presented with the perfect opportunity to navigate the entire ship to calm seas.

 About the Author

-Peter Armaly, is vice president of research, Customer Success, for TSIA.
-He has over 30 years of experience in supporting, enabling, and driving success with customers, and leads TSIA’s research initiatives in the rapidly growing customer success sector of the technology services industry.
-Before joining TSIA, he has held several customer-facing organizational leadership roles for technology companies such as BMC Software, Eloqua, and CA Technologies.
+Peter Armaly is TSIA's former vice president of research, Customer Success.
+He has over 30 years of experience in supporting, enabling, and driving success with customers, and has held several customer-facing organizational leadership roles for technology companies such as BMC Software, Eloqua, and CA Technologies.